Scripter17/TIBASIC-formulas/README.md

 ***

-Note: Every program, when done calculating, will have the result put into the `Ans` variable.
-This is to avoid overwriting anything.
-***However***, inputted variables *are* overwritten.
+#### Note: Every program, when done calculating, will have the result put into the `Ans` variable.
+This is to avoid overwriting anything.<br/>***However***, inputted variables *are* overwritten.
 So if you input 5 for ΔT, then T will be set to 5.

-Sub-note:
+#### Note 2: There is a non-zero chance that some of the formulas in these programs are incorrect.
+I take no responsibility for points lost on tests from using these programs.
+Nor do I take responsibility if your teacher catches you using these and counts it as cheating.

 ***